What you need to know about PrEP

 How long before it starts to work?

-You need to take PrEP every day it for at least 7 days before it will protect you when it comes to anal sex.
-(A woman or transgender man who has vaginal sex must take PrEP daily for 21 days for it to work.)
+You need to take PrEP every day for at least 7 days before it will protect you when it comes to anal sex.
+Individuals who have receptive vaginal sex (e.g. cisgender women, transgender men) must take PrEP daily for 21 days for it to work.

 What happens if I forget to take it?

-If you forget to take your PrEP pill on a certain day, take it as soon as you remember (but don’t take it twice in a day if you forgot to take it yesterday).
+If you forget to take your PrEP pill on a certain day, take it as soon as you remember (but don’t take it twice in a day).
 If you take PrEP daily, you will become more than 90% protected from HIV.
 Very occasionally missing a day shouldn’t have a major impact but the more you miss taking it daily the less effective it becomes.
 If you stop completely, you will no longer be protected at all.

 Any other tips for taking PrEP?